alexpdp7/django-tws/README.md

 Django training wheels is designed to simplify adding these features to projects, but to not pay the complexity overhead until they are necessary.
 For example, Django training wheels uses [django-environ](https://github.com/joke2k/django-environ) for configuration, so deployments can use the `$DATABASE_URL` variable in production to connect to the database.

+Refer to [alternatives](#alternatives) for other projects that might include these features.

 ## Usage